alvarobartt/investpy/docs/_build/html/_sources/equities.rst.txt

 the user know which is happening inside the function.

 Furthermore, when it comes to historical data retrieval, we also need to specify both ``from_date`` and ``to_date`` values, as they are mandatory.
-Both date values are :obj:`str` formatted as *dd/mm/yyyy*, as it is the format used to specify dates in Spain.
+Both date values are :obj:`str` formatted as *dd/mm/yyyy*.

 .. tip::